Data Feed FAQ

 How do I know how many queries I'm sending to the public mirrors?

 Normally you can base the number of queries on how much mail you do.
 If you are receiving 100k messages a day, 50-75k queries normally will hit the public mirrors.
-A caching nameserver may reduce that slightly, but with the low TTL times on the public nameservers, one will normally only see 10-20% of the queries come from dns cache.
+A caching nameserver may reduce that slightly, but with the low TTL times on the public nameservers, one will normally only see less than 10% of the queries come from dns cache.

-If you are worried about being ACL'd from the public mirrors, then you are probably a good candidate for a data feed.
+If you are worried about being ACL'd from the public mirrors, then you are probably a good candidate for Datafeed Service.
 However, we will make an attempt to contact the IP owner before we block any queries.
 If you suspect you have been blocked from public DNS, see Blocked Query Testing for information on how to test to see if your DNS resolution has been blocked.

 How long does it take to remove the block after I've subscribed to Datafeed over DNS?